vishnuma909/password-generator/README.md

 # password-generator
 Creates a password for JavaScript application.

-A small, precise and strong password which used shuffle Kenuth algorithm.
+A small, precise and strong password which used Knuth shuffle algorithm.

 Also includes Capitals, Special Charaters, Numbers, Small Alphabets.